Halloween 2023: Old School Television Options

 The X Files

-Yeah, I know it's more sci fi and about the uncovering of the government's conspiracy regarding aliens and alien abduction.
+Yeah, I know it's more sci-fi and about the uncovering of the government's conspiracy regarding aliens and alien abduction.
 BUT, every season has "Monster of the Week" episodes that have no ties to the show's official continuity.
-In those episodes, Mulder (David Duchovny) and Scully (Gillian Anderson) always face a monstrous or mutant villian that is never seen again after such episode.
+In those episodes, Mulder (David Duchovny) and Scully (Gillian Anderson) always face a monstrous or mutant villain that is never seen again after such an episode.
 One in particular is "Humbug", where the two agents investigate a murder in a circus.
-Turned out the killer is not completedly human and not exactly adult.
+Turned out the killer is not completely human and not exactly an adult.

 Beyond Belief: Fact or Fiction

-Hosted by Hotel alum James Brolin and then Star Trek: The Next Generation's Jonathan Frakes (who was the better host, no offence James), the anthology series was very popular and ran from 1997 to 2000 and then for 2 seasons in 2021 to 2023.
-In every episode the host presents five stories and challenges the viewers to deduct which of the stories are true and which is false.
-You will suprised at the ones you guessed right or wrong!
+Hosted by Hotel alum James Brolin and then Star Trek: The Next Generation's Jonathan Frakes (who was the better host, no offence, James), the anthology series was very popular and ran from 1997 to 2000 and then for 2 seasons in 2021 to 2023.
+In every episode, the host presents five stories and challenges the viewers to deduce which of the stories is true and which is false.
+You will be surprised at the ones you guessed right or wrong!

 The Twilight Zone

-Created by Rod Serling, this anthology began in 1959 and shot in black and white, which greatly added to the show's dark tone.
-Every tale is disturbing, suspenseful, creepy but moralistic with Serling appearing at its start and ending; stating how the main character is experiencing an experience he called 'entering the Twilight Zone'.
+Created by Rod Serling, this anthology began in 1959 and was shot in black and white, which greatly added to the show's dark tone.
+Every tale is disturbing, suspenseful, creepy, but moralistic, with Serling appearing at its start and ending, stating how the main character is experiencing an experience he called 'entering the Twilight Zone'.
 It ran from 1959 to 1964, revived in 1985 (shot in colour) to 1989 and then returned in 2002, hosted by Forrest Whitaker.
 I recommend the following episodes...

-Talking Doll; the episode which influnced Don Mancini to create his infamous Child's Play character and franchise.
+Talking Doll, the episode which influenced Don Mancini to create his infamous Child's Play character and franchise.
 A bitter man (Telly Savalas) struggles to get rid of his stepdaughter's talking doll after it threatens him.

-A diabolical 6 year old boy with a strange supernatural power holds his town and its inhabitants (including his own family) hostage by cutting them off from the rest of the world and making them live life according to HIS rules.
-If anyone displeased him or thought bad thoughts, there are terrible consequences.
+A diabolical 6-year-old boy with a strange supernatural power holds his town and its inhabitants (including his own family) hostage by cutting them off from the rest of the world and making them live life according to HIS rules.
+If anyone displeased him or thought bad thoughts, there were terrible consequences.

 The Grave